motm-therapy/website/docs/services.md

 ### Consultations

-Free consultations for potential clients that have yet to select our practice or a provider are fifteen (15) minutes.
+We offer free consultations for potential clients that have yet to select our practice or a provider are fifteen (15) minutes.

 ### Psychotherapy